Data Migration

 Acknowledging this before your project starts, actually buys you some flexibility.
 While more comprehensive SDT or New Implementation approach might be preferential, there’s plenty of pre-move cleansing and harmonisation that can be done to mitigate a ‘lift and shift’ system conversion.
 Post go-live governance also ensures a system conversion could land more successfully.
 In every project, having an approach for how you’ll construct data for S/4 and improve data quality, will significantly reduce risk, and deliver more comprehensive value back to the business.

 These are just some of the perspectives we see influence SAP S/4HANA transformation programs, but these are far from the only ones.
 Undertaking a significant system migration such as a move to S/4HANA will elicit opinions and directives from stakeholders across your organization.
-Understanding their diverse perspectives and channelling them productively into the program approach will be arguably one of the biggest hurdles for any Business/ IT/ Transformation Program leader to overcome.
+Understanding their diverse perspectives and channeling them productively into the program approach will be arguably one of the biggest hurdles for any Business/ IT/ Transformation Program leader to overcome.

 Is Selective Data Transition Right for Your Enterprise?